charlesdwright/Dijkstras-0/readme.md

 No, I don't know why anyone would want to measure the shortest distance between and apple and an egg either, but there was something like that given in the challenge...it had to do with animals, I think.
-No worries, you can imagine any kind of graph  or map or journey or network you wish, as long as you enter in that form.
-But you should avoid the punctuation as we certainly haven't built the thing to handle that.
+No worries, you can imagine any kind of graph  or map or journey or network or tree you wish, as long as you enter it in that form.

 A couple of other things to note: the actual shortest-distance-finding-algorithm was adapted from https://www.softwaretestinghelp.com/java-graph-tutorial/.
 Such things are all over the place, and